Will The Dividend Raise Bring Back Investors' Love Of New Residential Investment?

 - To enhance liquidity, NRZ secured $800 million in MSR financings.

 - NRZ improved its funding positions.
-It issued another $400 million in 4-year term notes; and it refinanced about $1.65B in floating rate debt to fixed rate debt.
+It issued another $400 million in four-year term notes, and it refinanced about $1.65B in floating rate debt to fixed rate debt.
 This last presumes an environment of increasing interest rates.

-- NRZ raised $834 million in net proceeds from a stock offering to help fund its Citi MSR purchase and other investments.
+- NRZ raised $834 million in net proceeds from a stock offering to help fund its Citi (NYSE:C) MSR purchase and other investments.

 NRZ executed clean-up calls on 45 seasoned Non-Agency deals, totaling $1.2B UPB.